-, 4,4.1,2.1.1,5.
-Preparing reports and other documents related to the program for submission to HUD; 4.4.1.2.1.1.6.
-Coordinating the solution of audit and monitoring findings: 4.4.1.2.1.1.7: Preparing reports and other documents directly related to the program submission to HUD; 4.4.1.2.1.1.8 Evaluating program results against stated objectives; 4.4.1.2.1.1.9 Managing or supervising persons whose primary responsibilities with regard to the program include such assignments as those described in sections 4.5.1.2.1.1.1 through 4.5.1.2.1.1.8, above; 4,4.1.2.1.1:10.
-Travel costs incurred for official business in carrying out the program; 4.4.1.2.1.1.11.
-Administrative services performed under third party contracts or agreements, including such services as general legal services, accounting services, and audit services; 4.4.1.2.1.1.12.
-Other costs for goods and services required for administration of the program, including such goods and services as rental or purchase of equipment, insurance, utilities, office supplies, and rental and maintenance, but not purchase, of office space; 4.4,1.2.1.1.13.
-Training on Continuum of Care requirements Costs of providing training on Continuum of Care requirements and attending HUD-Sponsored Continuum of Care trainings; and .4.4.1.2.1.1.14.
-Environmental review Costs of carrying out the environmental review responsibilities under 24 CFR 578.31
+Exhibit B 5.5.1.2.1.1.1.
+Preparing program budgets and schedules, and amendments to those budgets and schedules; 5.5.1.2.1.1.2.
+Developing systems for assuring compliance with program requirements; 5.5.1.2.1.1.3.
+Developing interagency agreements and agreements with subrecipients and contractors to carry out program activities; 5.5.1.2.1.1.4.
+Monitoring program activities for progress and compliance with program requirements; 5.5.1.2.1.1.5.
+Preparing reports and other documents related to the program for submission to HUD; 5.5.1.2.1.1.6.
+Coordinating the solution of audit and monitoring findings; • 5.5.1.2.,1.1.7.
+Preparing reports and other documents directly related to the program submission to HUD; 5.5.1.2.1.1.8.
+Evaluating program results against stated objectives; • • • • • • • 5.5.1.2.1.1.9.
+Managing or supervising persons whose primary responsibilities with regard to the program include such assignments as those described in sections 5.5.1.2.1.1.1. through 5.5.1.2.1.1.8. above, Exhibit B. 5.5.1.2.1.1.10.
+Travel costs incurred for official business in carrying out the program; 5.5.1.2.1.1.11.
+Administrative services performed under third party contracts or agreements, including such services as general legal services, accounting services, and audit services; 5.5.1.2.1.1.12.
+Other costs for goods and services required for administration of the program, including such goods and services as rental or purchase of equipment, insurance, utilities, office supplies, and rental and maintenance, but not purchase, of office space; 5.5.1.2.1.1.13.
+Training on Continuum of Care requirements.
+Costs of providing training on Continuum of Care requirements and attending HUD-Sponsored Continuum of Care trainings; and 5.5.1.2.1.1.14.
+Environmental review.
+Costs of carrying out the environmental review responsibilities under 24 CFR 578.31.

-4.5: Leasing:
+5.6.
+Leasing:

-- 4.5.1.
 When the Contractor is leasing the structure, or portions thereof, grant funds may be used to pay for 100 percent of the costs of leasing a structure or structures, or portions thereof, to provide housing or supportive services to homeless persons for up to three (3) years.
-Leasing funds may not be used to lease units or structures owned by the contractor, their parent organization, any other related organization(s), or organizations that are members of a partnership, where the partnership owns the structure, unless HUD authorized an exception for good cause. - 4.5.2.
-Requirements: - 4.5.2.1.
-Leasing structures.
-When grants are used to pay rent for all or part of a structure or structures, the rent paid must be reasonable in relation to rents being charged in the area for comparable space.
-In addition, the rent paid may not exceed rents currently being charged by the same owner for comparable unassisted space.
+Leasing funds may not be used to lease units or structures owned by the Contractor, their parent organization, any other related organization(s), or organizations that are members of a partnership, where the partnership owns the structure, unless HUD authorized an exception for good cause.

-Southwestern Community Services, Inc. 85:2020-BHS-04-PERMA-15 Exhibit B Page 8 of 10 Contractor Initials
+SCS PHP (Chashire Co.) sly2020 SS-2020-BHS-04-PERMA-18 Exhibit 8 Page 8 of 10